DougBurke/ISMabs/README.md

 You can use the compile.sh file to install the model by doing

     sh compile.sh

+The script does two things

+ - change the code so that it looks for the cross section data in the current working directory

+ - compiles the model using X-Spec

 In the  model folder or you can setting up and using this model is as described in the xspec manual: